 Internal WREN IV I/O termination consist of two resistor modules which plug into sockets on the Data PWA (see Figure 10.3-3).
-The WREN IV may be ordered with or without these termination resistors to facilitate particular a application.
-A11 single initiator/single (nondaisychain) applications require that the Initiator and WREN IV be terminated.
-Daisychain applications require that only the units at each end of the daisychain be terminated. peripherals other on the chain should terminated.
+The WREN IV may be ordered with or without these termination resistors facilitate to a particular initiator/single application.
+All single (nondaisychain) applications require that the Initiator and WREN IV be terminated.
+Daisychain applications require that only the units at each end of the daisychain be terminated.
+All other peripherals on the chain should not be terminated.
 (See Figure 10.3-2).
 NOTE: Remove terminator resistor packs where terminators are not required.
-Removal terminator power source selection jumper does disconnect the terminator resistors from the circuit.
+Removal of terminator power source selection jumper does not disconnect the terminator resistors from the circuit.